 Fern Asparagus densiflorus Myers is called Foxtail fern because the shape of this indoor plant is similar to a foxtail.

-While the common Asparagus ferns belong to the asparagus family, in contrast, the Foxtail is not a true fern and belongs to the lily family.
+While the common asparagus ferns belong to the asparagus family, in contrast, the Foxtail is not a true fern and belongs to the lily family.

 It has needle-like soft and beautiful leaves that stand upright.
 Also, they have a tuberous root system.
 Therefore, it is better not to plant them in a hanging basket.